line/conditional/README.md

 It's much more readable than before.
 Also, there is a difference in execution time.
 _Conditional_ is optimized to do less computation.
-Looking at the conditional expression above, `b` and `c` are false.
-So, regardless of the results of `a` and `d`, the result of the entire conditional expression is false.
+Looking at the conditional expression above, `b` and `c` are `false`.
+So, regardless of the results of `a` and `d`, the result of the entire conditional expression is `false`.
-In this case, _Conditional_ does performance optimization internally for less computation, so the match result can be returned faster.
+In this case, _Conditional_ does performance optimization internally for less computation, so the result can be returned faster.

 And if we are using the [Kotlin programming language](https://kotlinlang.org), we can make it even simpler with Kotlin DSL support of _Conditional_:
 ```kotlin